hphelion/documentation/vpn-quickstart.md

 **NOTE:**  This guide assumes a "left" case with the "right" case being the hardware.

-For the purpose of this tutorial, strongSwan is used.
+For the purpose of this guide, strongSwan is used.
 There are multiple ways to configure strongSwan and the instructions in this guide may not work for every environment.
-Please refer to the strongSwan user documentation for advanced configuration information that may not be included in this guide.
+Please refer to the strongSwan user documentation for advanced configuration information.

 All instructions are provided using command line interactions.